The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 Step-3: Define the search strategy

-In order to find the optimal solution, the third step is to define the search strategy.
-The Google OR-tools provides several strategies, such as local search, guided local search, simulated annealing.
+To find the optimal solution, the third step is to define the search strategy.
+The Google OR tools provide several strategies, such as local search, guided local search, and simulated annealing.

 Step-4: Solve the problem